 AJA Video Systems

-Damian Horne is a Product Manager at AJA Video Systems responsible for the majority of the Mini-Converters, openGear cards, and the Dante AV 4K products.
+Damian Horne is a Product Manager at AJA Video Systems, responsible for the majority of the Mini-Converters, openGear cards, and the Dante AV 4K products.

 Damian brings over 20 years of experience managing projects and shows across the corporate live event, house of worship, and concert touring market space with a focus on live presentations, system design, live streaming, and hybrid ProAV workflows.
 He began his career at AJA in Quality Assurance, responsible for the BRIDGE NDI 3G and Desktop I/O products.